Nasr II: Middle reign

-A threat of mobilization by Nasr in 933 prompted Mardavij, who had become the dominant power in the region, to surrender Gurgan and pay tribute for his possession of Ray.
+A threat of mobilization by Nasr in 933 prompted Mardavij, who had become the dominant power in the region, to surrender Gurgan and pay tribute to Nasr for his possession of Ray.
 One year later, Nasr sent Makan against Muhammad ibn Ilyas, who had mutinied against the Samanids.
 Muhammad attempted to gain the support of the Abbasid general Yaqut but failed, was defeated by Makan and forced to flee.
 Mardavij was assassinated by his Turkic slaves in 935 and was succeeded by his brother Vushmgir.

 Makan, after having heard of Mardavij's assassination at the hands of his own Turkic slaves, immediately left Kirman, secured his appointment as governor of Gurgan from Nasr, and with the support of Samanid troops tried to recover Tabaristan.
 Vushmgir managed to repel the attack and even conquer Gurgan, but Buyid pressure on his western flank forced him to reach a settlement, recognizing Samanid overlordship and ceding Gurgan to Makan.
 Samanid armies from that point on were heavily involved in protecting the Ziyarids from the Buyids, who were rising in central Persia.
 In 938, a son of Abu Abdallah Jayhani, Abu Ali Jayhani, was appointed as prime minister, a post he held until 941.

 During the same period, relations between Makan and Vushmgir improved to the point where they declared independence from the Samanids.
 As a result, in 939, Nasr sent a Samanid army under Abu 'Ali Chaghani which attacked Makan at Gurgan.
 Following a seven-month siege of his capital, Makan was forced to flee to Ray.
 The Samanid army pursued him, and in a battle fought on 25 December 940 at Iskhabad near Ray, the Samanid forces were victorious.
 Makan himself was killed by an arrow, and then beheaded by the victors, who sent his head to Nasr in Bukhara.

 Conversion to Isma'ilism and death

 In the 930s, the Samanid court became the object of persistent conversion efforts by the Isma'ili missionary network under Muhammad ibn Ahmad al-Nasafi.
-These events are described by later Sunni sources.
-Traditional accounts are based on the Kitāb al-Fihrist of Ibn al-Nadim and the Siyāsatnāmā of Nizam al-Mulk, but al-Tha'alibi's mirror for princes, the Ādāb al-mulūk, published in 1990, also contains much important information.
-The three sources are often at odds, and it is difficult to reconcile them.
+These events are described by later and hostile Sunni sources.
+Traditional accounts are based on ibn al-Nadim's al-Fihrist and the Siyāsatnāmā of Nizam al-Mulk, but al-Tha'alibi's mirror for princes, the Ādāb al-mulūk, published in 1990, also contains much important information.
+The three sources are often at odds, and it isn't easy to reconcile them.